yapplabs/ember-modal-dialog/README.md

 ## Wiring Up a Key Responder

-Here is an example of how to extend the `modal-dialog` component within an Ember app that is using [ember-key-responder](https://github.com/yapplabs/ember-key-responder).
+Here is an example of how to extend the `modal-dialog` component within an Ember app that is using [ember-key-responder](https://github.com/yapplabs/ember-key-responder) (e.g. to respond to keyboard shortcuts like 'escape').

 **app/components/modal-dialog.js**